Curly Watts: Storylines

+In December 2024, Leanne Battersby mentions Curly, referencing to when she first moved to the street and her dad, Les Battersby headbutted him.

 Other appearances

 Kevin Kennedy appeared in character as Curly on University Challenge Challenges Coronation Street, a special edition of University Challenge produced for the 1997 Comic Relief telethon.

 Reception

 A writer from TV Guide was not impressed with the character and wanted him to leave the show.
 Profiling the character during Christmas 1990, they stated "now what would Curly Watts really like for Christmas?
-You might have some ideas of your own - a new haircut perhaps? - a one way ticket to Timbuktu?"
+You might have some ideas of your own – a new haircut perhaps? – a one way ticket to Timbuktu?"
+Ayaan Ali from the Daily Mirror called Curly "a bit of a hopeless romantic" and noted how fans wrote on social media that they wanted Curly to return to the soap.